Colin Tench: Corvus Stone

-In 2009*, Tench moved into a house in (town), Sweden and decided to contact his old Odin of London bandmate, John Culley.
+In 2009*, Tench moved into a house in Avesta, Sweden and decided to contact his old Odin of London bandmate, John Culley.
 Not knowing where to find him, Tench looked up Black Widow's web site and contacted the site manager, a Finnish keyboard player and composer named Pasi Koivu.
 Tench told Koivu about the Odin of London and BunChakeze recordings and Koivu asked to hear them.
 Impressed, he encouraged Tench to release both albums.
 Odin of London's recordings were released as a digital download only and BunChakeze was released digitally and on CD in 2010.
 Via chatrooms and Facebook, he began acquainting himself with a number of artists who would soon play important roles in his recording career, including American multi-instrumentalist and singer Blake Carpenter, British singer/songwriter Andy John Bradford, Belgian singer and guitarist Stef Flaming, Argentinian composer Andres Guazzelli, and illustrating artist Sonia Mota of Mozambique.

 In 2011, Koivu asked Tench if he would play on a piece he had written called "Iron Pillows".
 Tench had not played guitar since 1985 and found the piece very challenging but agreed to collaborate.
 The music attracted the attention of Finnish bass player, Petri Lindstrom who contributed to the recording.
 A year later, Koivu presented Tench and Lindstrom with a piece titled "The Ice King".
 This was followed by "Corvus Stone".
 The trio were now committed to writing music together, and at the suggestion of Sonia Mota, the new band was named Corvus Stone.
 By now it seemed possible that an album would result from their efforts.
 Before they completed the recordings, they were contacted by American drummer Robert Wolff who expressed interest in joining the band, and Corvus Stone became a four-piece.
 Stef Flaming wrote the music for "Jussi Pussi", a whimsical piece named after a type of Finnish bread roll.
 Though most of the tracks were intended to be instrumental, Blake Carpenter sang on a couple of tracks.
 John Culley made a guest appearance on the song "You're So Wrong", a cover of an old Black Widow song he had played on.
 He was joined by drummer Victor Tassone of the progressive metal band Unified Past.
 The album was released through Melodic Revolution Records on 26 November 2012.